- Specifications

 Condition:

-Automatic Execution: No → The user decides on the course of action.
+_action = iban_invalid - Automatic Execution: No → The user decides the further procedure.

 -